-- Identifying cuber risks and vulnerabilities

-- Develop detection and protection measures

-- Establish contingency plans

-- Respond and recovery plans
+- Identifying cyber risks and vulnerabilities - Developing detection and protection measures - Establishing contingency plans - Having respond and recovery plans

-A Risk Based Approach to Cyber Risk
+A Risk Based Approach to Cyber Security

-The reality is, it is nearly impossible to detect and respond to every cyber - threat, so it's better to protect business assets and mitigate risk by detecting and responding quickly to any potential breach.
+The reality is, it is nearly impossible to detect and respond to every cyber-threat, so it's better to protect business assets and mitigate risk by detecting and responding quickly to any potential breach.

-Using a framework such as the US Department of Defence SP800-53, you can start to understand your current position on cyber activity.
-The framework focuses on five areas:
+Using a framework such as the one below, you can start to understand your current position on cyber activity.